The Canadian Kids Shows of the ’80s & ’90s We Want Back Again

 Polka Dot Door

 This show was apparently so low-budget that the male human character never saw Polkaroo – because he was Polkaroo.
 I am embarrassed to say I was in my teens when I figured that one out.
 The main characters were literally inanimate stuffed animals, who could only be heard by the humans on the show, and only on the second try (“What’s that Marigold”?)
 It was almost always Imagination Day (ironically.)
 The trip through the Polka Dot Door to an adventure in the real world was rarely interesting.
-There is no good reason why this show rocked, but it absolutely did.
+There is no good reason why Polka Dot Door rocked, but it absolutely did.

 Today’s Special

 Inarguably the best kids show ever made.
 Go ahead, fight me on it.
 Whose first crush wasn’t Jeff?
 Muffy the rhyming mouse?
 Yes please.
 Sam and his high-tech computer?
 What’s not to love?
-And if you lived in the Toronto area, you could even visit the store it was set in!
+And if you lived in the Toronto area, you could even visit the store Today’s Special was set in!

 Dear Aunt Agnes